Austin is a town that draws a crowd, what can I say, we like to have fun! Here are the Best Restaurants for Group Dinners in Austin!

 Via 313 at Craft Pride– Beer and pizza.
 That’s it.
 That’s all you need.
 Via 313’s Detroit style pizza might be one of my favorite types of pizzas in all the land.
 I just can’t get enough of those crispy edges, fluffy dough, and oh dat cheese.
 Order in the back at the trailer and sip on some of Craft Pride’s ginormous selection of beers.

-G’raj Mahal– I like this place so much I had my 28th birthday there!
+G’raj Mahal– I like this place so much I had my 28th birthday here!
 Their tented back patio has lots of low bright pink lounges that make every moment Instagrammable.
 They have all different types of curries and naans that pair really well with their selection of wine.

 Lambert’s Downtown Barbecue– You can’t come to Austin and not have barbecue but seriously who has time to stand in line for Franklin for 6 hours?
 Lambert’s also has live music upstairs so you can get your barbecue and show all in one place.

 Wu Chow– Come here when you are ready to chow down in style.
 The soup dumplings are the main attraction here but the mapo tofu, spicy fried chicken, and green beans are some of my favorites.
 All the plates are shared, making it great to try lots of different things.
 And then there are the tiki drinks.
+It is always a hit with friends and perfect place to share lots of different dishes.

 Salty Sow– Probably one of the best happy hours in Austin, TX!
-Lots of bites and sips under $5, be sure to make a reservation since this place gets packed.
+Lots of bites and sips under $5.
+Be sure to make a reservation since this place gets packed.
 The truffled deviled eggs, duck fat fries, and margaritas are delightful.
-This can make it really easy to turn happy hour into dinner.
-Which is a great decision.
+This can make it really easy to turn happy hour into dinner, which is a great decision.

 L’Estelle House– If you need to refuel while you are on Rainey Street, do it at L’Estelle House.
 Think burgers, frites, and grilled cheese.
 You can order at the window which makes dealing with the check non-existent.
-It’s also worth nothing they have bubbles on tap.
+It’s also worth noting they have bubbles on tap.

 Central Standard– When you and your posse are feeling like splurging, head over to Central Standard.
 It’s South Congress Hotel’s modern answer to the steakhouse.
 You’ll want to stare at their gorgeous bar all night long but make sure you order the bread and butter, pork chop, and mac ‘n cheese.
 Do you see a pattern here?
 I’m really into mac ‘n cheese.
 Central Standard also has a great brunch and happy hour if that is more your style.